diku-dk/EventBenchmark/README.md

 # Online Marketplace: A Benchmark for Data Management in Microservices

-Online Marketplace is a benchmark modeling an event-driven microservice system in the marketplace application domain.
-It is designed to reflect emerging data management requirements and challenges faced by microservice developers in practice.
-This project contains the source code for the driver for the Online Marketplace benchmark.
-The driver is responsible to manage the lifecycle of an experiment, including data generation, data population, workload submission, and metrics collection.
+[Online Marketplace](https://dl.acm.org/doi/10.1145/3709653) is a benchmark designed to reflect emerging data management requirements and challenges faced by microservice developers in practice.

+This repository contains the source code of the benchmark driver, which is responsible to manage the lifecycle of an experiment, including data generation, data population, workload submission, and metrics collection.

 :exclamation: Looking for SIGMOD 2025 reproducibility? :exclamation: Jump straight to it by clicking on [Reproducibility](#reproducibility) :boom: